 - The reference list should reflect the current state of knowledge in the field, avoiding bias, and should not contain an excessively high proportion of citations to the same authors or sources. - Citations of non-academic and non-peer-reviewed sources should be avoided or minimized. - The number of references should be appropriate for the article type. - Authors should refrain from citing sources that do not pertain to the article's scope or the journal's focus. - Authors must verify the accuracy of all references, ensure that all links are functional, and adhere to the specified reference styles detailed below. - In the main text, reference numbers should be placed in square brackets and in superscript. - All references must be numbered in the order they are first cited in the text. - Reference lists should only include published or accepted articles. - A DOI should be provided to each reference (if applicable). - For article formats that permit the inclusion of unpublished data, submitted manuscripts, or personal communications, such references should be acknowledged in the main text.
-When supplementary information is available, it will be presented as footnotes. - All citations of published works within the text, figures and tables should be included in the reference list. - For works that have been accepted but not yet published, use "Acceptance" instead of volume, issue, and page numbers. - Preprints can be cited if a DOI or archive URL is available and the contribution is clearly identified as a preprint. - If there are six or fewer authors, list all their names.
-If there are more than six authors, list the first six authors, followed by et al. - Given names of authors should be abbreviated (e.g., Wei D, Smith DW, etc.).

-• Use sentence case for article titles and book chapters (capitalize only the first word and proper nouns).
+When supplementary information is available, it will be presented as footnotes. - All citations of published works within the text, figures and tables should be included in the reference list. - For works that have been accepted but not yet published, use "Acceptance" instead of volume, issue, and page numbers. - If there are six or fewer authors, list all their names.
+If there are more than six authors, list the first six authors, followed by et al. - Given names of authors should be abbreviated (e.g., Wei D, Smith DW, etc.). - Use sentence case for article titles and book chapters (capitalize only the first word and proper nouns).
 Use title case for journal names and book titles (capitalize all major words).